-Fellowship applications for Summer 2014 are now available.
-The deadline to apply is 5 p.m. on Friday, March 21, 2014.
+Fellowship applications for Summer 2015 will be available March 9th, 2015.
+The deadline to apply is 5 p.m. on Friday, March 27, 2015.
 After reviewing this page, click here to view and complete the application..

 Each year, TLF awards $4,000 to 1L and 2L students who will spend their summers working for at least 400 hours (10 weeks) at a qualified public interest organization.
 Two-thirds of the fellowships are awarded based on donors’ votes during the Spring Pledge Drive, and the remaining third are awarded based on a holistic review of applications.

 How to Apply

 1. Secure a summer placement with a qualifying organization.